A Systematic Survey of Security Threats and Defenses in LLM-Based AI Agents: A Layered Attack Surface Framework: Open Problems and Future Directions

 The distributed accountability chain (\secref{sec:governance}) requires governance frameworks spanning developers, operators, users, and regulators.
 Legal frameworks assigning clear liability for agentic harms, analogous to product liability for physical goods, are an urgent policy priority as agentic AI deployments reach the scale at which harmful incidents become statistically inevitable.
+ABOM standardization (Gap 4) and a certification regime for MCP servers are two candidate near-term policy instruments that translate the schema in \secref{sec:actionlog} and \secref{sec:ecosystem} into enforceable obligations.